Suborder Trogiomorpha

 Peripsocus subfasciatus (Rambur) 1842

-Size: ~ 2.7 Range: Outside Texas - eastern U.S., west to Minnesota and Arkansas, Pacific Coast from San Francisco Bay to British Columbia.
+Size: ~ 2.7 Range outside Texas: eastern U.S., west to Minnesota and Arkansas, Pacific Coast from San Francisco Bay to British Columbia.
 Habitat: branches of broadleaf and coniferous trees and

 shaded stone outcrops.
 Male virtually absent except in Washington state and Vancouver, British Columbia.